holorum/USSLongIslandBot/readme.md

 ### About Discord Intents

-The server members Intent needs to be enabled on the bot to fully function. see [Privileged Gateway Intents](https://discordpy.readthedocs.io/en/latest/intents.html)
+The server members Intent and the message intent needs to be enabled on the bot to fully function. see [Privileged Gateway Intents](https://discordpy.readthedocs.io/en/latest/intents.html)

 ### cron.py